Mycocalia

-Mycocalia is a genus of fungi in the family Agaricaceae.
-Their fruit bodies resemble tiny egg-filled birds' nests.
+Mycocalia is a genus of fungi in the family Nidulariaceae.
+Basidiocarps (fruit bodies) are minute (typically under 5 mm in diameter) and irregularly spherical.
+Each produces one or more peridioles which contain the spores and are released from the disintegrating fruit bodies at maturity.
 Species are usually found growing on herbaceous stems and other plant debris.
-Thus genus was circumscribed in 1961 by mycologist J.T.
-Palmer with Mycocalia denudata as the type species.
+The genus was originally described in 1961 by British mycologist J.T.
+Palmer and has a north temperate distribution.

 Description

-Species in this genus have small barrel- to lens-shaped fruit bodies, usually 0.5–2 mm broad, that grow by themselves in small groups.
+Species have small barrel- to lens-shaped fruit bodies, 0.5–5 mm broad, that grow singly or in small groups.
 The peridium consists of loosely interwoven clamped hyphae.
 The peridioles, of which there may be one to several, are disc-shaped, yellow- to red-brown, and sit in a gelatinous matrix when young and fresh.
-Spores are elliptical in shape, smooth, hyaline and have dimensions of 5–9.5 by 3.5–7 µm.
+Spores are elliptical, smooth, and hyaline.